 Physical damage can manifest in several ways:

-Your data isn’t stored in the plastic casing or the metal connector.
-It resides on tiny NAND flash memory chip(s) soldered onto an internal Printed Circuit Board (PCB).
-This PCB also holds the Controller Chip (the drive’s brain) and connects to the USB plug via delicate solder points and traces.
+Data resides on tiny NAND flash memory chip(s) soldered onto an internal Printed Circuit Board (PCB).
+This PCB also holds the Controller Chip (drive’s brain) and connects to the USB plug via delicate solder points/traces.

-• PCB Damage: Cracks in the casing might mean the underlying PCB is also cracked, interrupting vital circuits.
+- PCB Damage: Casing cracks might mean underlying PCB is also cracked, interrupting circuits.

 High Risk of Further Damage with DIY Repair